-Ram Shivakumar specializes in industrial organization, financial economics, and corporate strategy.
-His research has appeared in the Journal of International Economics, the Canadian Journal of Economics, and the Journal of Industrial Economics.
+Ram Shivakumar specializes in industrial organization and corporate strategy.
+His research has appeared in the California Management Review, Journal of International Economics, the Canadian Journal of Economics, and the Journal of Industrial Economics.

-In describing his courses, Shivakumar says, "I try to do four things in my courses.
-The first is to try to instill a passion & energy in my students for the subject matter.
+In describing his courses, Shivakumar says, "I try to do three things in my courses.
+The first is to try to instill a passion & enthusiam (in my students) for the subject matter.
 Second, I place a premium on intuition and first principles since these are, for the most part, the only things that students remember long after the course is done.
-Third, my courses force students to relate the text-book world to the real world, to recognize the limits of text-book models and to be comfortable with moving back and forth from the text-book world to the real-world.
-And fourth, my courses encourage students to develop the capacity to think both big and small: to obtain a big picture perspective of how industries and markets might evolve and to identify the emerging opportunities but to also carefully think through the micro-challenges that firms must address if they are to become industry leaders."
+And third, my courses encourage students to think both big and small: to develop a big picture view of how industries and markets might evolve, to identify the emerging opportunities and to also think through the micro-challenges that firms must address if they are to become industry leaders."

 Shivakumar received a bachelor's degree in economics from the University of Madras, India, a master's degree in financial mathematics from the University of Chicago, and a PhD in economics from Indiana University.

-Shivakumar is an avid cricket and golf enthusiast and enjoys reading and traveling.
+Shivakumar is an avid crossfit and golf enthusiast, and enjoys reading and traveling.